Robert Pickton: Trial

-On December 9, 2007, the jury found Pickton not guilty on six counts of first-degree murder, but he was found guilty on six counts of second-degree murder.
-On December 11, 2007, after reading eighteen victim impact statements, British Columbia Supreme Court Judge Justice James Williams sentenced Pickton to life with no possibility of parole for 25 years—the maximum punishment for second-degree murder—and equal to the sentence which would have been imposed for a first-degree murder conviction, stating: "Mr. Pickton's conduct was murderous and repeatedly so.
+On December 9, 2007, the jury found Pickton not guilty on six counts of first-degree murder, but guilty on six counts of second-degree murder.
+On December 11, 2007, after reading eighteen victim impact statements, Judge Williams sentenced Pickton to life with no possibility of parole for 25 years—the maximum punishment for second-degree murder, and equal to the sentence for first-degree murder—stating: "Mr. Pickton's conduct was murderous and repeatedly so.
 I cannot know the details but I know this: What happened to them was senseless and despicable."

 Victims

 On December 9, 2007, Pickton was convicted of second-degree murder in the deaths of six women: